-UMBC attracts inquisitive minds that thrive on solving problems through collaboration, and the latest U.S. News and World Report’s Best Colleges Guide reveals why.
+The UMBC community attracts inquisitive minds with the grit to tackle tough challenges and the vision to achieve greatness.
+The 2016 U.S. News and World Report’s “Best Colleges Guide” reveals why.

-Princeton Review featured UMBC both in its 2015 Best Colleges guide and on its list of “Best Value Colleges”—an honor echoed by Kiplinger and the selective Fiske Guide to Colleges, which have named UMBC a “Best Value” and a “Best Buy,” respectively.
+Princeton Review featured UMBC in its 2015 Best Colleges guide this summer.
+The guide highlights UMBC’s standout academic reputation as a place where “students take education seriously.”
+As one student shared: “UMBC wants to see every student succeed—they provide you with the tools, people, and resources to make sure you get where you want to go in life.”
+Kiplinger’s Personal Finance and the selective Fiske Guide to Colleges have named UMBC a “Best Value” and a “Best Buy,” respectively.
 We’re a place where it’s cool to be smart, and where students can be confident investing in their education.

 The priority we place on sustaining a vibrant, supportive community is felt across UMBC.
-The Chronicle of Higher Education has named UMBC one of the best academic workplaces in the nation for the fifth year in a row.
-At home here in Maryland, The Baltimore Sun recognized UMBC as one of the region’s top employers—an organization with solid leadership, vision, and direction, and one that operates by strong values and ethics.
+The Chronicle of Higher Education has named UMBC one of the best academic workplaces in the nation for the sixth year in a row.
+At home here in Maryland, The Baltimore Sun recognizes UMBC as one of the region’s top employers—an organization with solid leadership, vision, and direction, and one that operates by strong values and ethics.

 Congratulations to our faculty, staff, students, alumni, and supporters who make UMBC a national model for educational excellence.